mhudek/MD_utilities/README.md

-# vmd-tcl-scripts
+# MD_utillities

-Tcl scripts for vmd
+Code for pre- and post-processing in Molecular Dynamics, mainly for NAMD and VMD.